dmoerner/etracker/README.md

 The intended upshot of these features is to encourage healthy swarms with long-term seeding, without the use of a required minimum ratio.

+`etracker` is implemented with a Go backend, using Postgres and Redis, and a React frontend.

 `etracker` is distributed without copyright under the Unlicense: https://unlicense.org/.